-The Song of Simeon (The Nunc Dimittis) Music Herbert Sumsion (1899-1995)) Words: Luke 2 verses 29-32) Lord, now lettest thou thy servant depart in peace According to thy word.
+The gifts of God for the people of God.
+Take them in remembrance that Christ died for you and feed on him in your hearts by faith, with thanksgiving.
+The Song of Simeon(The Nunc Dimittis) George Dyson (1883-1964) Words: Luke 2 verses 29-32) Lord, now lettest thou thy servant depart in peace According to thy word.
 For mine eyes have seen thy salvation, Which thou hast prepared before the face of all people; To be a light to lighten the Gentiles And to be the glory of thy people Israel.

 Glory be to the Father, and to the Son, and to the Holy Ghost As it was in the beginning, is now and ever shall be, world without end.
-Amen The Nunc dimittis (/nuŋk dr'mɪtɪs/); also known as the Song of Simeon or the Canticle of Simeon, is a canticle taken from the second chapter of the Gospel of Luke, verses 29 through 32.
-Its Latin name comes from its incipit, the opening words, of the Vulgate translation of the passage, meaning "Now you dismiss".
-Since the 4th century it has been used in services of evening worship such as Compline, Vespers, and Evensong.

-courage you to continue to pray by singing both before and after you come to the Communion Rail.
+Amen.
+At Old St. Andrew's, we encourage you to continue to pray by singing both before and after taking Communion.
 In this way, all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of Jesus Christ.

-At Old St. Andrew's, we en- Text & music: David Evans ©1986 ThankYou Music (Admin.
-EMI Christian Music Publishing) Used by permission.
-CCLI# 1984772 THE POST COMMUNION PRAYER (BCP 2019 page 137) Celebrant: Let us pray.
+THE POST COMMUNION PRAYER (BCP 2019 page 137) Celebrant: Let us pray.